WHAT ARE NUTRIENTS?

 The most important aspect and defining characteristic of protein, from a nutritional standpoint, is its amino acid composition.

-Bodyweight, rate of growth, activity level, need for enhanced muscle mass, serious illness, and pregnancy are just a few of the many factors involved.
+Bodyweight, growth rate, activity level, need for enhanced muscle mass, serious illness, and pregnancy are just a few of the many factors involved.

 These are just some of the factors Which make it difficult when attempting to calculate daily protein requirements.

-CAN EATING TO MUCH PROTEIN BE BAD FOR YOU?
+CAN EATING TOO MUCH PROTEIN BE BAD FOR YOU?

 On the evidence of studies, it was long thought that eating too much protein may be bad for you.
 However, those studies included diets high in animal proteins such as red or processed meats and other dairy products.